Topics Map > Employee Handbook > Compliance > Child Abuse & Neglect

 - Physical abuse

 Immediately follow the external and internal reporting steps below.

 - The county human services department, sheriff, or local police department where the child resides by phone or in person.
 Reports may not be made by email.

 - If there is an emergency or a child is in urgent danger, call 911.

 After reporting to local authorities, contact UW-Madison PD:

-If the incident or threat of child abuse or neglect involves an allegation against a university employee or volunteer, or the suspected abuse or neglect occurred during an Extension-sponsored activity, contact Extension’s Director of Human Resources, Pam Dollard, at 608-890-3636.
+If the incident or threat of child abuse or neglect involves an allegation against a university employee or volunteer, or the suspected abuse or neglect occurred during an Extension-sponsored activity, please call Marc Serrett, Division of Extension Assistant Dean of Human Resources at (605) 691-3543.